Risk Institute Executive Education Series: Innovation and Risk Management

 - Investor relations executives charged with communicating aspects of the firm’s corporate objectives, results, and risk management strategies to key external stakeholders

 - IT executives charged with data analytics and modelling demand wiwthin the organization's IT strategy

 - Legal executives charged with understanding the legal risks associate with demand regarding demand uncertainty in the organization

 - Communications and PR executives charged with developing messaging strategies with customers and key stakeholders

 Bernadette Minton - Professor of Finance and Academic Director of the Risk Institute

 Program participants will learn how to:

-- Apply a framework to develop a clearly articulated social media strategy that is an enterprise-wide responsibility.
+- Apply a framework to develop and create a demand forecasting strategy that is an enterprise-wide responsibility.

 - Incorporate qualitative analysis and understand potential behavioral biases.